turingschool/lesson_plans/ruby_04-apis_and_scalability/six_rules_for_js_functions.markdown

 * Accepts any number of arguments
 * Returns a string of all of those arguments separated by spaces

+__Level 2:__

+Update your function so that  it accepts

+* A "header" value, which is separated from the rest of the output by a newline (`\n`)
+* Any number of additional values, which are separated by spaces after the header

 ### 4. `this` is a Special Keyword Within a Function, Referring to its Context of Invocation

 __Lo, the dreaded [`this`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this)!__